GE2025: PAP unveils Chua Chu Kang GRC team, Hong Kah North's Amy Khor to step down

 “Working in the public service holds special meaning for me.
 I did not come from a well-off family.
 My parents, like many in their generation, did not have much formal education,” he said at the press conference on Monday.

 “I’m not sharing my life story to ask for sympathy.
 I’m doing so because this is my story.
-It is truly who I am, and explains why I spent my career in the public service, and why I am now joining politics.”
+It is truly who I am, and explains why I spent my career in the public service, and why I am now joining politics," Mr Siow said, adding that working in public service had been his way of giving back to the country.

+Asked about the support he could offer small and medium enterprises, Mr Siow said the government would do its best to identify key issues and was currently consulting businesses with the aim of addressing their concerns.

 Dr Choo, a neuroscientist and physiotherapist, has been active in the Marine Parade ward under Manpower Minister Tan See Leng since March last year.
 She was a grassroots adviser for the GRC and has been a community volunteer for more than 20 years.